UN7FGO/Arduino_ICOM_CI_V/README.md

 The necessary commands can be supplemented based on the directory.
 For instance - http://www.plicht.de/ekki/civ/civ-p0a.html

+In the program, as an example, a synthesizer based on AD9850 is controlled.

 PS: Comments in the program in Russian.
 Sorry.